 Every horse owner should now what the normal temperature, heart rate, and respiratory rate (TPR) for their horse and know how to obtain these numbers.
-In addition, you should also know some other basic “normal” such as borborygmi (gut sounds), mucus membrane color, and capillary refill time.
+In addition, you should also know some other basic “normal” such as borborygmi (gut sounds), mucous membrane color, and capillary refill time.
 Knowing what is normal will help you when things aren’t so normal.
 This is important and useful information that you can convey to your veterinarian if you suspect your horse is having a problem.

 How to take your horse’s temperature:

 Any temperature about 102° F or higher should prompt a call to your TEVA veterinarian.
 A fever does not always indicate an infection, but any condition that increases normal body temperature should be looked at.

 The normal heart rate of an adult horse at rest is 30-40 beats per minute (bpm).
 Foals have a higher resting heart rate that averages 70-120 bpm.
 Your horse’s heart rate will be higher if he is excited, in pain, has certain diseases, or has just exercised.

 Heart rates no associated with exercise, especially if combined with abnormal behavior should be taken seriously.
 Any heart rate over 40 bpm warrants a call to your veterinarian.
 A heart rate over 60 bpm indicates a severe condition and should be treated as an emergency.

 A normal respiratory rate for an adult horse is 8-15 breaths per minute (bpm).
 Respiration should consist of inhalation and exhalation, which should be of equal length.
 Heat, humidity, exercise, fever, and pain can cause increase in the respiratory rate.